-We participate in Ag Day (College of Agriculture) and other pre-game events at Hughes Stadium each fall by holding cockroach races.
+We participate in Ag Day and other pre-game events at Hughes Stadium each fall by holding cockroach races.
 This is an extremely popular event that always seems to attract the most press attention during Ag Days.
 This is an interactive and very fun way to promote our organization and to educate the public.
 Club members also enjoy distinction in the Fort Collins community through our enthusiastic participation in the annual CSU Homecoming parade.
 Participation has earned the Club several awards over the years for fun and creative float entries and the ever-popular Sweep Net Drill Team.

 Each year, the GEC sponsors noted speakers to visit CSU.
 The seminars presented by each speaker cover a wide variety of entomological topics.
 It is also a unique opportunity for students to meet and interact with notable people, where often such contact is limited to conferences held outside of Colorado.